gennadyterekhov/the_elder_scrolls_alchemy_client/README.md

 ### Building

 when building for a new release (substitute correct build number):
-flutter build apk --build-number=3 --build-name=3.0.0
+`flutter build apk --build-number=3 --build-name=3.0.0`

+Install release app on device:
+`flutter run --release`

 ### Test